rago89/my-study-guide/arrays.md

 ## Array methods

 - **The forEach() method**
-  forEach() The forEach() method iterates through an array, invoking a function you specify for each element.
-As we’ve described, you pass the function as the first argument to forEach(). forEach() then invokes your function with three arguments: the value of the array element, the index of the array element, and the array itself.
+  The `forEach()` method iterates through an array, invoking a function you specify for each element.
+As described, you pass the function as the first argument to `forEach()`. `forEach()` then invokes your function with three arguments: the value of the array element, the index of the array element, and the array itself.
 If you only care about the value of the array element, you can write a function with only one parameter the additional arguments will be ignored:

 ```js
   let data = [1,2,3,4,5], sum = 0; // Compute the sum of the elements of the array